-The practice of Dr. Hunter has long boen, and still is literally unbounded, but at the earacst colicitation of numerous persons, he has been induced to extend the sphere of his professional usefulness to the community at large, throughs he medium of his "Medi.al Manual Hand-Book for the Affliced."
+The practice of Dr. Hunter has long boen,

+and still is literally unbounded, but at the earnest solicitation of numerous persons, he has

+been induced to extend the sphere of his professional usefulness to the community at large,

+through the medium of his "Medical Manual

+Hand-Book for the Afflicted."

-It is a volume that should be in the hand of every family in the land, whether used as a preventive of secret vice, or as a guide for the sileviation of one of the most awful and destructive scourges ever visited upon mankind for the sins of sensuality and impurity of every kt d.
-It is a volume that should be in the hand destructive scourges ever visited upon mankind for the sins of sensuality and impurity of every kt d. ure and of Natures God.
+It is a volume that should be in the hand of every family in the land, whether used as a preventive of secret vice, or as a gaide for the alleviation of one of the most awful and destructive scourges over visited upon mankind for the sins of sensuality and impurity of every kit d.